23 Aug 2024

 Australia’s biggest quoll is also known as the tiger quoll because of their ability to ambush prey—but there are no stripes to be seen.
 They have white spots running down their body and tail.
 Spotted-tailed quolls have distinctive communication methods, including body language, scent marking, and sounds like growls, hisses and screams.
 But their bite is perhaps even worse than their bark, as they’re one of our strongest predatory marsupials, second only to the Tasmanian devil.

 Spotted-tailed quolls make their homes in the forests and bushlands of eastern mainland Australia and Tasmania, and are famed scavengers, travelling over six kilometres a night—especially if possum or wallaby is on the menu.
 But their populations have become increasingly fragmented.
-Threats from foxes, cats, and habitat loss from landclearing and logging, have left them on the brink.
+Threats from foxes, cats, and habitat loss from deforestation and logging, have left them on the brink.

 3. The northern quoll